-The Board reviews, with the Human Resources Committee the adequacy and form of the remuneration of Directors, the Executive Chair, the Lead Director and Committee Chairs to ensure their compensation adequately reflects the responsibilities and risks involved in holding such office, and approves the remuneration.
+The Board reviews, with the Human Resources Committee the adequacy and form of the remuneration of Directors, the Board Chair, the lead Director and Committee Chairs to ensure their compensation adequately reflects the responsibilities and risks involved in holding such office, and approves the Directors' remuneration policy.
+The Board also approves the Deferred Share Unit plan of the Corporation and any material change made to it.